By Pamela Doan

 Keep a garden notebook to track what happened this year.
 The highs, the lows, the juicy tomatoes, the perennials lost to a deer.
 If a particular variety of vegetable was productive, write it down so you can find it again.
 If you planted a small shrub but are worried you won’t remember the name, jot it down.

 Make cozy nests for shrubs and perennials with mulch.
 Use 2 to 3 inches of shredded leaves or wood chips around the base with at least a 6-inch gap between the trunk or stalk and the mulch.
 Mounding it up against the trunk gives perfect cover for voles to girdle the bark during the winter undetected and causes growth problems.
 (Yes, voles are real.
 My cats discovered one in our living room last year.
 It looks a little bit like a guinea pig.)
 Mulch will help hold moisture and even out the ground temperature to prevent damage from heaving as the ground freezes and thaws during our unpredictable winter weather.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.